eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/rulebooks/pid/pid-rulebook.md

 encoding used.
 Consequently,

 - the data identifiers in these tables are not necessarily the same as the attribute identifiers used for PIDs complying with [ISO/IEC 18013-5].
-[Chapter 3](#3-isoiec-18013-5-compliant-encoding-of-pid) specifies the data element identifiers to be used for PIDs in [ISO/IEC 18013-5] format
+[Chapter 3](#3-isoiec-18013-5-compliant-encoding-of-pid) specifies the attribute identifiers to be used for PIDs in [ISO/IEC 18013-5] format
 - the data identifiers in these tables are not necessarily the same as the claim names used for PIDs complying with [SD-JWT VC].
-[Chapter 4](#4-sd-jwt-vc-based-encoding-of-pid) specifies the attribute identifiers to be used for such PIDs.
+[Chapter 4](#4-sd-jwt-vc-based-encoding-of-pid) specifies the claim names to be used for such PIDs.

 ### 2.2 Mandatory attributes specified in CIR 2024/2977